Tomaubier/CoperniFUS/docs/contents/tutorial.rst

 5. Setting up and running k-wave simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mobilizing all the concepts introduced up to this point, a last stereotactic arm supporting a focused ultrasound transducer (FUS) can be defined.
+Mobilizing all the concepts introduced up to this point, a last stereotaxic arm supporting a focused ultrasound transducer (FUS) can be defined.

 .. image:: /_static/tutorial_assets/tuto_28.png

 A *TrimeshScriptArmature* is once again used to preview a rough approximation of the FUS focal spot location.
-Even though this geometry does not take aberration introduced by the skull into account , it allows to make first guesses on the optimal stereotactic frame arrangement and anticipate potential spatial constraints.
+Even though this geometry does not take aberration introduced by the skull into account , it allows to make first guesses on the optimal stereotaxic frame arrangement and anticipate potential spatial constraints.

 .. code-block:: python